 - A thesis in a department-approved format must be submitted to the committee by the last day of classes of the second semester.
 At a minimum, the thesis must have a title page, a signature page, an abstract, description of the work performed and the conclusions reached, and references.

 - Students must defend their thesis during a 30-minute public oral examination by the end of the final examination period of the second semester.
-Students also must present a 10-minute summary of their research at the Berko Symposium.

 - Written evaluations of the thesis and the defense must be submitted by the committee to the advising coordinator by the Friday preceding the department degree meeting.